Sunday, November 6, 2011

 When asked if this action would even be legal, since minor children are unable to enter into contracts under current law, Dayton just stared blankly into space.

-(For those with a sprained or absent sense of humor, the above article is a parody, or Al Franken's favorite word, "satire.")
+(For those with a sprained or absent sense of humor, the above article is a satire, you know, or Al Franken's favorite word.)

 Tuesday, September 13, 2011